-The Pretax Margin Ratio, also knows at the Earnings Before Tax (EBT) ratio, is an operating profitability ratio used by analysts to evaluate the profitability of a company.
-The ratio is useful in analyzing the standalone profitability of a company’s operations, as it excludes the tax expense that it faces from the profitability assessment.
+The Pretax Margin Ratio, also knows at the Earnings Before Tax (EBT) ratio, is an operating profitability ratio used by market analysts and investors.
+The ratio is useful in analyzing the standalone profitability of a company’s operations, as it excludes tax expense.
 The pretax margin ratio is also useful in assessing the year-over-year organic growth that a company also experiences, as it focuses on the intrinsic value that the business generates.

 How can we calculate the Pretax Margin Ratio?

 The Pretax Margin Ratio can be calculated using the following equation:

-Earnings Before Taxes (EBT) = Net Income + Taxes (EBT can sometimes be found on an income statement)
+Earnings Before Taxes (EBT) = Net Income + Taxes (EBT can sometimes be found on the income statement)

 Sales = Sales revenues recorded in the accounting period

-A higher pretax margin ratio would be indicative of a company with a high degree of operational profitability, whereas a lower ratio would indicate poorer operational profitability (i.e., higher reliance on a low-tax environment to showcase profitability).
+A higher pretax margin ratio indicates a company with a high degree of operational profitability.
+A lower ratio indicates poorer operational profitability.
+This means that the company is more dependent on a low-tax environment to ensure profitability.

-The thinking behind the ratio is that a company’s earnings growth should not be artificially penalized by high tax rates (assuming a high-tax environment), but rather assessed based on how its operations are actually performing.
-Conversely, in a lower-tax environment, a company’s operational profitability may be overstated when comparing it to a competitor operating in a higher-tax environment.
-Thus, using the pretax margin ratio to assess operational profitability will factor out extraneous tax factors and focus on how the company’s operations are performing.
+The thinking behind the ratio is that a company’s earnings growth should not be artificially penalized by high tax rates.
+The pretax margin ratio more clearly reveals how a company’s operations are actually performing.
+Also, a company’s operational profitability relative to a competitor may be overstated if the competitor operates in a higher tax environment.
+Thus, using the pretax margin ratio factors out extraneous tax effects a company’s performance.

 Pretax Margin Ratio Example

-Jake’s Bakery currently just filed its financial statements for the business’ current accounting year.
+Jake’s Bakery just filed its financial statements for the current accounting year.
 Below is a simplified version of Jakes’ income statement for the past four years:

-The red boxes highlight the company’s net revenue, earnings before taxes and income tax expenses; which are relevant to the calculation of the ratio.
+The red boxes highlight the company’s net revenue, earnings before taxes, and income tax expenses.
+These figures are relevant to the calculation of the pretax margin ratio.
 Using the formula explained earlier, we get the following pretax margin ratios: